Final report for WSP18-004

 Other activities that will contribute to the overall goal include an evaluation process that will be embedded in all workshops and meetings and a planning meeting or conference call with the California PDP advisory committee to prioritize training needs for future PDP applications.
 See Attachment B for details on expected outcomes and the evaluation plan.

-Due to COVID-19, the pollinator workshop is being reworked into a webinar series.
+Due to COVID-19, the pollinator workshop was reworked into a webinar.

 The Prescribed burn Association workshop was in-person in January 2020 with expert panelists and over 50 participants representing 23 up and coming PBAs across the state.

 Cooperative Extension staff were provided with registration scholarships to attend the online 2021 EcoFarm Conference, put on annually by the Ecological Farming Association.